c6o/docs/content/welcome/overview.md

 ## Community and Support

-If you need any help getting started with CodeZero, please reach out to Connery and our developer support team at [email](mailto:support@codezero.io)
+If you need any help to get started with CodeZero, please reach out to Connery and our developer support team at [email](mailto:support@codezero.io)

 > [!WIP]
 > More community support tools coming soon.

 ### Found an Issue?

-Please report any issues you come across to our [Github Issues](https://github.com/c6o/provisioners/issues), and we will try to get them resovled as soon as possible.
+Please report any issues you come across to our [GitHub Issues](https://github.com/c6o/provisioners/issues), and we will try to get them resolved as soon as possible.

 > [!PROTIP]
 > Every document on this site is hosted on GitHub and can be edited by members of the community.
 Constructive pull requests and issues requesting clarification are welcome.